WindfulSoul/ScrollAnimation/README.md

-Scroll Animation Widget Practice of HTML CSS and Javascript
+Scroll Animation

+When the page refreshes, the boxes slide in from sides, and they are aligned vertically.
+It is a wonderful HTML/CSS/Javascript practice taught by Brad Traversy.

 ![](images/image.png)